zijunmei/Software_Assurance/proposal.md

 ## 7. Reflection
-At the beginning, communication between team members was not as expected.
+In the beginning, communication between team members was not as expected.
-But since then the team started using Discord mobile app for our team's group chat to get the attention of everyone.
+But since then, the team started using the Discord mobile app for our team's group chat to get the attention of everyone.
-We had in-person meeting one time and zoom meetings to talk about the project proposal and split up the work.
+We had in-person and zoom meetings once to discuss the project proposal and split the work.
-Unfortunately, one team member had to drop from the class and we had to reassign some of his tasks between the other team members.<br/>
+Unfortunately, one team member had to drop from the class, and we had to reassign some of his tasks to the other team members.<br/>

-The team had few options on the open-source software to use for this class project.
+The team had a few open-source software options for this class project.
-We ended up selecting Elasticsearch for the reaons mentioned before.
+We ended up selecting Elasticsearch for the reasons mentioned before.

-The team starts to be more organized in splitting up the tasks using Github project board.
+The team was more organized in splitting tasks using the GitHub project board.
-We are also using the feature branch workflow in our repository to collaborate on source files check in.
+We are also using the feature branch workflow in our repository to collaborate on source file check-in.
-Next project assignments will have more team collaboration and everything will run smoothly.
+Following project assignments will have more team collaboration, and everything will run smoothly.